Disclaimer

 The following video shares challenges some may have (albeit rarely) with transitioning into a whole food vegan diet.
 This is great information even if you don't have any of these problems because it can help you help someone else!

-People often say to me that they wish they would have gone vegan sooner.
-They often express loss of unwanted weight, experience improved mood and energy, increased athletic and sexual performance, and there's endless stories of reversing chronic, life threatening illnesses; like heart disease, diabetes, autoimmune diseases, and neurodegenerative diseases.
+In my interviews people often say after going vegan they feel lighter, get sick less, and express loss of unwanted weight.
+With that comes improved mood and energy, heightened athletic and sexual performance, and increased productivity.
+And most impressive are the endless stories of reversing chronic, life threatening illnesses; like heart disease, diabetes, autoimmune diseases, and neurodegenerative diseases.

-Occasionally someone may have some transitional discomfort as their body adjusts to this healthier lifestyle.
-Maybe for example their microbiome is not adapted and sensitive to greens, grains, or beans.
+Occasionally someone may experience some transitional discomfort as their body adjusts to this healthier lifestyle.
+Maybe, for example, their microbiome is not adapted and sensitive to greens, grains, or beans.
 They may benefit from slowly introducing these healthy foods into their diet over the course of a week or two.
+Like doubling a spoonful of beans a day from the previous until you can easily handle a serving and so on.

 There's Plenty of Options

-Because going vegan usually involves introducing new foods to your diet you may discover that you have a sensitivity or allergy that you didn't know about before.
-It's important not to overgeneralize and quit eating plant based whole foods all because of one type of food when there's over 20,000 edible plants to chose from.
+Because going vegan usually involves introducing new foods to your diet you may discover that you have a sensitivity or allergy that you didn’t know about before.
+It’s important not to overgeneralize and quit eating plant based whole foods all because of few foods you may have challenges with when there’s over 20,000 edible plants to chose from.
+There may even be hundreds of thousands.

-Some people may be sensitive to nightshades, gluten, nuts, soy, etc...
-If you're one of the rare few that is, figure out if you need time transitioning into a food or need to remove a food instead of giving up on veganism all together.
+Some people may be sensitive to nightshades, gluten, nuts, soy, etc… If you’re one of the rare few that is, figure out if you need time transitioning into a food or need to remove a food instead of giving up on veganism all together.
 If you believe you may have a food sensitivity or allergy start a food diary and see a plant based doctor to isolate the culprit.
-If you need help finding a plant based doctor check out Plant-based Docs at PlantBasedDocs.com.
+If you need help finding a plant based doctor check out Plant Based Telehealth, American College of Lifestyle Medicine, or PlantBasedDocs.com.

 Dirty Dozen Clean Fifteen